Wedding Ring Photography Tips and Inspiration For You To Try

 Basic Wedding Ring Photography Tips

-Let’s get started with a few basic wedding ring photography tips before jumping into the more detailed creative wedding ring photography tips.
+Let’s get started with a few basic wedding ring photography tips before jumping into the more detailed creative wedding ring photography ideas.

-• Use a Macro Lens – Macro Lenses aren’t the cheapest lenses, especially when you take into consideration that fact that you might only be using them for one or two shots throughout the entire day, but it’s very important to pick one up if you’re considering adding good wedding ring pictures to your wedding photography portfolio.
+• Use a Macro Lens – Macro lenses aren’t the cheapest lenses, especially when you take into consideration the fact that you might only be using them for one or two shots throughout the entire day, but it’s very important to pick one up if you’re considering adding good wedding ring pictures to your wedding photography portfolio.
+A true macro lens gives you 1:1 magnification, meaning you can capture the intricate details of diamond settings, engraving work, and the sparkle of precious stones that would be impossible with a standard lens.
 If you’re on a Canon, you’re probably looking at the EF 100mm f/2.8 Macro or the EF 100mm f/2.8L IS if you can afford it.
-All other camera makers should have equivalents.
+All other camera makers should have equivalents, such as the Nikon 105mm f/2.8 VR, Sony 90mm f/2.8 Macro, or Sigma 105mm f/2.8 Art.

-• Use Manual Focus and Take Multiple Shots – It’s going to be tough to rely on auto focus in this situation, as it’s just not accurate enough.
+• Use Manual Focus and Take Multiple Shots – It’s going to be tough to rely on autofocus in this situation, as it’s just not accurate enough.
+The depth of field at macro distances is razor thin, sometimes just millimeters, and even slight camera movement can shift your focus plane entirely.
 Get used to focusing manually, take multiple shots, and make sure you zoom in as you’re checking the images on the LCD to make sure you come away with a sharp, perfect focus.
 There’s nothing worse than having a great shot set up and not coming away with a usable image.
+Consider using a tripod or bracing yourself against a stable surface to minimize movement between shots.

-• Use Additional Sharpening in Lightroom – Don’t forget to cheat a little bit and touch up/sharpen your rings in Photoshop to give them that extra pop.
+• Use Additional Sharpening in Lightroom – Don’t forget to cheat a little bit and touch up your rings in Lightroom or Photoshop to give them that extra pop.
+Apply selective sharpening to the diamonds and metal edges while being careful not to over-sharpen, which can create unwanted halos or artifacts.
+The clarity slider can also help bring out texture in the metal bands without affecting the overall look of the image.

 Creative Wedding Ring Photography Ideas